 Thousands of people are expected to gather in Jena, Louisiana, on Thursday to protest the pending charges against six African-American high school students.
 Last week, a Louisiana appeals court threw out the conviction of 17-year-old Mychal Bell.
 Bell was supposed to have been sentenced for attempted second-degree battery this Thursday.
 He has been jailed since January, unable to meet his $90,000 bond.
 We speak with Lewis Scott. [includes rush transcript]

-AMY GOODMAN: We turn to Jena, Louisiana, where thousands of people are expected to gather Thursday to protest the charges against six African American high school students.
-Last week, the Louisiana Third Circuit Court of Appeals threw out the conviction of seventeen-year-old Mychal Bell.
+AMY GOODMAN: We turn to Jena, Louisiana, where thousands of people are expected to gather Thursday to protest the charges against six African-American high school students.
+Last week, the Louisiana 3rd Circuit Court of Appeals threw out the conviction of 17-year-old Mychal Bell.
 The court ruled he should not have been tried as an adult.
 Bell was supposed to have been sentenced for attempted second-degree battery this Thursday.